 If my parents weren’t my parents, I would hope to be their friend.
 Though, I’m certain that they are inherently cooler than I am, so it probably would take some coaxing on my end. 😉

-It’s funny getting older and seeing your parents as both your parents and as your friends.
+It’s funny getting older and seeing your parents as both your parents and as people.

 I have a different and distinct relationship with my mom and my dad but the foundation of both is their fierce love for me (and, of course, my love right back).